trimstray/nginx-admins-handbook/README.md

   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/http/url_format.png" alt="url_format">
 </p>

 If it is still unclear to you, I recommend you read: [What is the difference between a URI, a URL and a URN?](https://stackoverflow.com/questions/176264/what-is-the-difference-between-a-uri-a-url-and-a-urn/1984225).
-This is an amazing explanation.
+Also read on [The History of the URL: Path, Fragment, Query, and Auth](https://eager.io/blog/the-history-of-the-url-path-fragment-query-auth/).

 #### Request